-Interecting ANC SALC, SACED, SACRO JTIVE MEETING OF THE CAPE SPONSORING HELD AT GEORGE 16TH - 18TH OCTOBER, 195 1.
-The meeting was attended by Representatives from the following Regions: (a) Six from the Western Cape - two from each Sponsoring Organisation. (b) Two Representatives from the Eastern Cape Region, representing the A.N.C. (c) One Representative from the Eastern Cape Region, representing S.A.C.P.O. (d) Two officials of the Cape Provincial Executive A.N.C. (e) Two Representatives from the Border Region (East London, etc) A.N.C. (f) Two Representatives from the North Eastern Region A.N.C. (g) The National Organiser - Convener.
+eting was attended by Representatives from the following Regions:-Six from the Western Cape - two from each Sponsoring Organisation. b) Two Representatives from the Eastern Cape Region, representing the A.N.C. (c) One Representative from the Eastern Cape Region, representing S.A.C.P.O. (d) Two officials of the Cape Provincial Executive A.N.C. (e) Two Representatives from the Border Region (East London, etc) A.N.C. (f) Two Representatives from the North Eastern Region A.N.C. (g) The National Organiser - Convener.
 On the whole, considering the vastness of the Province and financial difficulties the response to this meeting was a very good one.

-2. Misfortune: It was unfortunate to be overtaken by the Police - C.I.D.
-Special Branch - who drove all the way from Cape Town to George.
-Just when we were getting ready to commence our meeting, about 10 p.m. of Saturday the 16th, arrangements being to hold the meeting at a very private place, our car, with some of the delegates, was evertaken on the main road (Cape Town/Port Elizabeth) by the C.I.D's car.
+2. Misfortune: It was unfortunate to be overtaken by the Police - C.1.D.
+Special Branch - who drove all the way from Cape Town to Goorge.
+Just when we were getting ready to commence our meeting, about 10 p.m. of Saturday the 16th, arrangements being to hold the meeting at a very private place, our car, with some of the delegates, was overtaken on the main road (Cape Town/Port Elizabeth) by the C.I.D's c.
 There was nearly a collision.
-They held us up and searched us.
+They hold us up and searched us.
 We were ordered to drive back to the Charge Office where all our documents, etc., were confiscated.
-A blief case belonging to the National Organiser, with important letters and docume to inside, was confiscated.
-At the Charge Office some of us were charged for failing to produce Tax Receipts on demand and the car drivers charged for conveying passenger without permits We were locked up in the cells awaiting trial on Monday the 18th.
-Those of us who were in the first load to the private place for the meeting; escaped arrest.
-Mr. B. Turck was very helpful to all of us as he instructed his attorney in Cape Town by 'phone to defend us.
-His attorney in turn briefed a local attorney in George to appear for our defence.
-The cases were disposed of an Monday and we all were fined for both failing to pr duce Tax Receipts and the drivers for conveying passongers.
-At this stage I may point out that the evidence on our defence re transporting passengers to George was a very sound one.
-The prosecutor closed the crown case quite convinced but the Magistrate, on no grounds, found our car drivers guilty.
-3. Meeting: During the lunch hour on Monday whilst the cases were still on, we were all, very fortunately, locked into one cell in jail.
-Was it not a golden opportunit for us to get down to business!!!
-Most of all the delegates were in that cell saving Mr. Turok and three others.
+A rief case belonging to the National Organiser, with important letters and docume to inside, was confiscated.
+At the Charge Office some of us were charged for failing to produce Tax Receipts on demand and the car drivers charged for sonveying passengers without permits We were locked up in the cells awaiting trial on Monday the 18th.

+Those of us who were in the first load to the private place for the meeting. escaped arrest.

+Mr. B. Turck was very helpful to all of us as he instructed his atturney in Cape Town by 'phone to defend us.
+His attorney in turn triefed a local attorney in George to appear for our defence.

+The cases were disposed of an Monday and we all sere fined for both failing to pro duce Tax Receipts and the drivers for conveying pascengers.
+At this stage I may point out that the evidence on our defence re transporting passengers to Geo de was a very sound one.
+The prosecutor closed the crown case quite convinced but the lagistrate, on no grounds, found our car drivers guilty.

+3. Meeting: During the lunch hour on Monday whilst the cases were stall on, we were all, very fortunately, locked into one cell in jail.
+Was it not a goluon opportunity for us to get down to business!!!
+Most of all the delegates were in that cell saving Mr. Turok and three ethers.
 So all our deliberations in the cell were to be submitted to them for approval.

-Points for the Meeting: Provincial Action Council: The meeting decided to establish a Provincial Machinery to conduct the Campaign.
-All the Recidns of the Cape will report the to the N.A.C. and P.A.C. as recommended at our earlier meeting held at Cradock. (b) Working Committee: The following were elected:-(i) Mr. G. Komani of East London - Chairman.
+Points for the Meeting: (a) Provincial Action Council: The meeting decided to establish a Provincial Machinery to conduct the Campaign.
+All the Regions of the Cape will report both to the N.A.G. and P.A.C. as recommended at our earlier meeting held at Cradock.

+(b) Working Committee: The following were elected:-

-(ii) Mr. Turok of Cape Town - Vice Chairman.
+Mr. G. Komani of East London - Chairman.

-(iii) Mr. T.E.
-Tshunungwa (National (rganiser)) administrative Secretary.
+(ii) Mr. Turok of Cape Town - Vice Chairman. (iii) Mr. T.E.
+Tshunungwa (National (rganisur) - Administrative Secretary.